dbmdz/digitalcollections-model/README.md

 ## Builder

-Many model objects already provide a builder method, which help to instanticate and fill model objects in a fluent way.
+Many model objects already provide a builder method, which help to instantiate and fill model objects in a fluent way.

 The builder internally holds all attributes of the model class and provides several methods